TL;DR

 - Audit trail — Yobibyte logs per-prompt input hashes, predicted mask hashes, and predictor variant; sufficient evidence for most internal audit requirements.

-- Model supply chain — pin a specific commit of the `sam2` package in production and verify checkpoint SHA against Meta's published values.
+- Model supply chain — pin a specific commit of the

-Migration and alternatives#
+Migration and alternatives

 SAM 2 has clearly displaced the original SAM for general use; the meaningful alternatives in 2026 are domain-specific or different problem framings.